alafilearnstocode/final_report/final_report/docs/appendices/design_review.md

 ---
-sidebar_position: 10
+sidebar_position: 8
 ---

-# Appendix J: Design Review Summary
+# Appendix H: Design Review Summary

 We held our design review on Friday, May 16, 2025 with our classmates and professors.
 We presented our two mockups which included a Figma design of how our solution would look on a web browser and a walkthrough of our AI outfit suggestion pipeline.
 We asked our classmates and professors for feedback on our solution’s layout, features, and descriptions.